-Michelle Cameron joined the Department of Anthropology in 2018 after completing her PhD in Biological Anthropology at the University of Cambridge in 2017.
-Dr. Cameron specialized in biological anthropology and bioarchaeology.
+Michelle Cameron (she/her) joined the Department of Anthropology in 2018.
+Dr. Cameron specializes in skeletal biology and bioarchaeology.
 Her research explores human plasticity and adaptability, looking at how diverse environmental and cultural contexts shape the human body.

 Dr. Cameron integrates skeletal, archaeological, and ecological lines of evidence to understand how human behaviours and biology were impacted by environmental conditions in the past.
 She uses a range of methods including 3D modelling, biomechanical analyses, and spatial analyses to examine how people negotiated environmental challenges.